dehorsley/colette/paper.md

 required or desired.

-Python was chosen as it enables a user-friendly output (.csv files) and the ability to integrate with for storage of pairings in a database that can then be joined with other databases.
+Python was chosen as it enables a user-friendly output (.csv files) and the ability to integrate with database solutions such as SQLite for storage of pairings in a database for further analyses.
 Python is a flexible and popular programming language, so there are opportunities to build and develop the package within the data / programming / nerd community.